Star Trek: Fleet Command publisher Scopely raises $200 million for acquisitions

 Scopely said it is profitable and growing, but it will use the money to accelerate its merger and acquisition (M&A) and investment strategy, expanding its portfolio of games across new genres and intellectual property.
 The deal values the company at more than $1.7 billion, more than double compared to a year ago.

-NewView Capital led the round, with participation from Canada Pension Plan Investment Board (CPPIB) and Baillie Gifford, among others.
+NewView Capital led the round, with participation from Black Rock, Canada Pension Plan Investment Board (CPPIB) and Baillie Gifford, among others.
 Existing investors who also participated include Greycroft Partners, Revolution Growth, and Sands Capital Ventures.
 The investment is a sign of further consolidation.
 Last year, acquisitions totaled $22 billion in the game industry.

 Scopely’s big games include Star Trek Fleet Command, Looney Tunes World of Mayhem, WWE Champions 2019, The Walking Dead: Road To Survival, Yahtzee With Buddies, and Wheel of Fortune: Free Play.